agtt/azure-key-vault/README.md

 * In the root folder of the cloned repo, install the prerequisites with the command ```python -m pip install -r requirements.txt```

 # Usage
-For a detailed walk-through of how to set up a key vault, store secrets, and configure programmatic access to those secrets, see the blog post [Storing secrets in Azure Key Vault](https://www.dougmahugh.com/azure-key-vault/).

 Four settings are needed to initialize a KeyVaultSettings instance:

 * Client ID (App ID), App Secret (Password), and Tenant ID for an identity that has Get and List permissions for the key vault (typically a service principal identity)